Last updated on August 28th, 2023

 - Record yourself

 Whether you prefer finger picking or using a pick, these tips will help you develop and refine your strumming skills.
-Try working on some of the tips that you haven’t explored much and see how your ability to strum will become more natural over time.
+To see improvement in your strumming, I recommend applying on some of the tips that you haven’t explored yet.
+Keep at it and over time strumming will become more natural to you.

 All the best,